PMengler/glazed-and-confused/README.md

 - <a href="https://github.com/pherpat"> Jennifer Scherschligt </a>

 ## Questions
-If you have any questions about the application, feel free to reach hus by email.
+If you have any questions about the application, feel free to reach us by email.